-See attached referral for for decision.
+See attached referral for Control.
 Mr Suresh was on call and asked for the referral to be forwarded to Mr O'Brien for decision.

-attended EUROAOB on 22nd June 2015, the waiting list has not been updated if a follow up is required.
+Personal information reduced by USI attended EUROAOB on 22nd June 2015, the waiting list has not been updated if a follow up is required.